plexsystems/konstraint/test/doc/expected.md

 **Resources:** apps/DaemonSet apps/Deployment apps/StatefulSet core/Pod

-Pods that can acess the host's process tree can view and attempt to modify processes outside of their namespace, breaking that security boundary.
+Pods that can access the host's process tree can view and attempt to modify processes outside of their namespace, breaking that security boundary.